microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerForContainerApp/README.md

 Enable Service Profiler for ASP.NET Core application running in Linux Container is very easy and almost code free.

 This example assumes you already have an ASP.NET Core Application.
-If you are new to ASP.NET, follow the Get Started for [.NET Core SDK 2.1.4](https://www.microsoft.com/net/download/windows/build) or just clone and use this project.
+If you are new to ASP.NET, follow the Get Started for [.NET Core Application](https://dotnet.microsoft.com/) or just clone and use this project.

 This example is a bare bone project created by calling the following cli command: